 - Partners for the ESR: LNE, EDF R&D, METAS, UTBM / FEMTO-ST

 This project is a European training network, which aims at training 11 PhD researchers in the field of smart grid metrology.
 Each PhD student, also called early stage researcher or ESR, is based at an institution and spends several months at three secondment institutions.
 He/she also participates in multiple dedicated training events.
 The work of the ESR is focused on supraharmonics, which are harmonics in the range of 2 to 150 kHz.
 The final aim is to design a calibration platform for the measurement of such signals.

-Other current projects
+Other finished projects